fluxnet/ONEFlux/README.md

 - **Daytime partitioning method exceptions.** The current version of the implementation of the daytime flux partitioning method aimed at preserving the behavior of the code used to generate the FLUXNET2015 dataset.
 There are situations in which the non-linear least squares method fail for a window in the time series, stopping the execution.
 The solution implemented for the original implementation (mimicked in this version) would involve adding the failed window into a list of exception windows to be skipped when the execution is restarted.
 This is done automatically in this implementation, but is something that will be removed for future version, avoiding the failure conditions altogether.

-- **Performance issues.** The performance of a few of the steps is optimal.
+- **Performance issues.** The performance of a few of the steps is not optimal.
 In particular, the daytime and nighttime partitioning methods, can take a long time.
 The daytime partitioning can be especially slow, with the non-linear least squares method taking a long time to run for each window.
 This will be addressed in future versions, taking advantage of newer least squares methods and other improvements to the execution flow.

 - **Sundown reference partitioning method** One of the methods used for flux partitioning in FLUXNET2015 is not included in this version of the pipeline currently.
 We are working on porting the code and will include the method in future versions.